Materials-Consortia/OPTIMADE/optimade.rst

 The response for these endpoints MUST include the following information in the :field:`data` field:

 - **description**: Description of the entry.
-- **properties**: A dictionary describing properties for this entry type, where each key is a property name and the value is on the OPTIMADE Property Definition format described in detail in the appendix `Property Definitions`_.
+- **properties**: A dictionary describing properties for this entry type, where each key is a property name and the value is an OPTIMADE Property Definition described in detail in the appendix `Property Definitions`_.
 - **formats**: List of output formats available for this type of entry.
 - **output\_fields\_by\_format**: Dictionary of available output fields for this entry type, where the keys are the values of the :field:`formats` list and the values are the keys of the :field:`properties` dictionary.

-Example:
+Example (the multi-line string is indented for readability, but represents a multiline string with no indentation):

 .. code:: jsonc